What do Mad Mimi and Mailchimp do?

 How do Mad Mimi’s and Mailchimp’s autoresponders compare?

-For example, if you have 5000 subscribers, it will cost you $27 per month with Mad Mimi to host and send unlimited emails to your database, which comes in a whopping $28 per month cheaper than Mailchimp (who charge $55 for the same privilege).
+For example, if you have 5000 subscribers, it will cost you $27 per month with Mad Mimi to host and send unlimited emails to your database; this comes in a whopping $23 per month cheaper than Mailchimp (who charge $50 for the same privilege).
 At the larger end of the database spectrum, using Mad Mimi to host a database with 50,000 records will cost $199 per month, to Mailchimp's $240 per month.
 Work the total costs out over the course of a year and you'll really appreciate the difference in pricing.

 There are a couple of things worth noting however: firstly, with Mad Mimi’s cheaper plans, your emails will be sent out more slowly than if you are on a more expensive one.
 I feel this could be explained a bit better on the Mad Mimi website – after a good peruse I’m not really sure what their ‘2x’, ‘4x’ speeds really refer to, but the general vibe is that the more expensive plan you are on, the faster your emails wil be sent.
 I don’t think this will be a massive issue for most users though and have yet to receive any complaints from Mad Mimi users I know regarding the pace of delivery of campaigns.

-With Mad Mimi, you don’t get templates so much as ‘themes’ – colour schemes that you can apply to one basic (but pleasant) template.
-Mailchimp on the other hand comes with hundreds of templates - some pretty great, some pretty cheesy - that you can adapt to meet your needs (or you can start with a blank template if you prefer).
+With Mad Mimi, you don’t get templates so much as ‘themes’ – colour schemes that you can apply to one simple but pleasant template (you can apply a few different content layouts to this, but you're basically dealing with the same template throughout).
+Mailchimp on the other hand comes with over one hundred templates that you can adapt to meet your needs (or you can start with a blank template if you prefer).
+These are all very professional in appearance and a wide range of categories (to suit different business types) is available.

-Both tools provide easy-to-use drag-and-drop style editors to help you edit your template, with Mailchimp’s being the more flexible (albeit slightly fiddlier) of the two, allowing you to create a greater number of layout styles (for example, you can add image groups, buttons and boxed text in Mailchimp; Mad Mimi doesn’t offer any of these options).
+Both tools provide easy-to-use drag-and-drop style editors to help you edit your template, with Mailchimp’s being the more flexible (albeit slightly fiddlier) of the two.
+Mailchimp's email builder allows you to create a greater number of layout styles (for example, you can add image groups, buttons and boxed text in Mailchimp; Mad Mimi doesn’t offer any of these options).

 One major advantage of Mailchimp's templates is that they are responsive - meaning that e-newsletters will automatically resize themselves to suit the device they are being viewed on.
 Mad Mimi's, on the other hand, are not, meaning that in order to make your Mad Mimi e-newsletters more mobile-friendly, you'll need to either use large typefaces in them or code your own HTML template.
-The sooner we get responsive templates in Mad Mimi, the better.
+The sooner that responsive templates are available in Mad Mimi, the better.

 - the ability to capture and store data online